Alcohol detoxification

-Alcohol detoxification (also known as detox) is the abrupt cessation of alcohol intake in individuals that have alcohol dependence.
-This process is often coupled with substitution of drugs that have effects similar to the effects of alcohol in order to prevent alcohol withdrawal.
+Alcohol detoxification (also known as detox) is the abrupt cessation of alcohol intake in individuals that have alcohol use disorder.
+This process is often coupled with substitution of drugs that have effects similar to the effects of alcohol in order to lessen the symptoms of alcohol withdrawal.
 When withdrawal does occur, it results in symptoms of varying severity.

 As such, the term "detoxification" may be somewhat of a misnomer since the process need not refer exclusively to the removal of toxic substances from the body.
 Detoxification may or may not be indicated depending upon an individual's age, medical status, and history of alcohol intake.
 For example, a young man who binge drinks and seeks treatment one week after his last use of alcohol may not require detoxification before beginning treatment for alcohol use disorder.

+Some addiction medicine practitioners use the term "withdrawal management" instead of "detoxification".

 Withdrawal symptoms

 The symptoms of alcohol withdrawal can range from mild to severe depending on the level of alcohol dependence a person has experienced.
 Symptoms can be behavioural (anxiety, agitation, irritability), neurological (tremor, hallucinations, increased risk of seizures), and physical (changes in heart rate, body temperature, blood pressure, nausea).
 Symptoms typically occur between 6 and 24 hours since cessation of drinking.
 In severe cases delirium tremens may occur, which is a medical emergency and could result in death.